microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-get-transitivereports.md

 ### Request

-The following is an example of the request.
+Here's an example of the request.
 The `$count` query segment is required.

 # [HTTP](#tab/http)